-Khotan to the khotanese
+Khotan to the khotanese!

-Xinjiang is the western-most province of China, and a so called autonomous region, which borders on Kazakhstan and other Central Asian countries.
+Xinjiang is the western-most province of China, a so called “autonomous region,” which borders on Kazakhstan and other Central Asian countries.
 Its population is 43 percent Uighur, who speak a Turkic language and practice Islam, but Han Chinese are almost as many, 41 percent, and the remainder are Kazakhs and other ethnic groups.
 Less than 5 percent of Xinjiang is suitable for human habitation, the rest consists of deserts and mountain ranges.
-The region used to be known in English as “Chinese Turkestan,” and although various Chinese dynasties, including the Han, made incursions, it was conquered only in 1759, during Emperor Qianlong, and it is only since 1884 that Xinjiang has constituted a Chinese province.
-Historically there were two quite distinct regions here: Dzungaria in the north which was inhabited by nomadic peoples likes Tibetans and Mongols, and the Tarim Basin in the south, inhabited by Uyghurs who lived in oases and practiced farming.
-Dzungaria and the Tarim Basin are separated by the Taklamakan Desert – a notorious obstacle to all travelers on the Silk Road – where the temperature in the winter can go down to minus 20 degrees Celsius.
+Although various Chinese dynasties, including the Han, conducted military campaigns here, it was conquered only in 1759, during Emperor Qianlong, and it is only since 1884 that Xinjiang has constituted a Chinese province.
+Xinjiang literally means “new provinces” in Chinese.